ctcodie/MathHammer/README.md

 * Add validation on inputs
 * Ability to input multiple weapons
 * Bonus features, not priority
-	* Account for special re-rolls, e.g reroll ones.
 	* Options for things like Feel no pain?
+Cover?
 	* Account for melta weapons? eg damage 2d6 pick the highest?
 How does this affect the average?
 * SEO